danpadcz/optee-rpi3-attack/README.md

 ### Build it yourself

 Clone the [DMA repo](https://github.com/ronst22/dma_repo.git).
-You really only need the one_writer directory, so enter that and then change the makefile to the makefile in the `DMA Module/Makefile` directory in this repo and edit the path to the linux directory in your OP-TEE build directory.
+You really only need the one_writer directory, so enter that and then change the makefile to the makefile in the `DMA Module/Makefile` directory in this repo and in the makefile edit the path to the linux directory in your OP-TEE build directory - that is `your_optee_build_dir/linux`.
 Then run `make` in the one_writer directory on your Ubuntu 20.04 LTS system.

 ### After building the module